hakan-ronngren/ansible-dev/README.md

 checkout_version: "feature/my_feature_branch"
 ```

-## Usage

-To get started, just start the virtual machine, enter it and source the setup
+Then just start the virtual machine, enter it and source the setup script:
-script:

 ```bash
 vagrant up